openjs-foundation/cross-project-council/GOVERNANCE.md

 * Those candidates who receive the greatest number of votes will be confirmed as the winners.
 In the case of a tie between 2 or more candidates, the winner will be chosen randomly unless:
-   * There are only 2 candiates tied for the largest number of votes, in which case those 2 candidates will be the winners,
+   * There are only 2 candidates tied for the largest number of votes, in which case those 2 candidates will be the winners,
    * all but one of the candidates that are tied for the number of votes choose to conceed.